sebastiencs/icons-in-terminal/README.md

 ## How it works

 This project is inspired by [awesome-terminal-fonts](https://github.com/gabrielelana/awesome-terminal-fonts) but is different.
-I don't modify any existing font, I create a new one and insert each glyphs from the provided fonts in the [private use areas](https://en.wikipedia.org/wiki/Private_Use_Areas).
+I don't modify any existing font, I merge all glyphes from the provided fonts in a new font file and insert them in the [private use areas](https://en.wikipedia.org/wiki/Private_Use_Areas).
 The file `~/.config/fontconfig/conf.d/30-icons.conf` tells to freetype to search the glyph in `icons-in-terminal.ttf` if it fails in your default font file.
 As the codepoints generated are in the private use areas, freetype should always fail and fallback to icons-in-terminal.ttf
 The only requirement is that your default font shouldn't be already patched/modified.
-But why use a patched font with a limited number of glyphs when they are all included here :)
+But why use a patched font with a limited number of glyphes when they are all included here :)
 Your terminal emulator should also support [fallback font](https://en.wikipedia.org/wiki/Fallback_font) (most of them support it)

 ## Included icons

-There are already 3618 glyphs included:
+There are already 3618 glyphes included:

 | Name                                                                             | Version        | Notes |
 | ---------------------------------------------------------------------------------|---------------:|--------|